-As the UK hurtles towards it's exit from the European Union on 29th March, we are taking steps to prepare for all outcomes including a 'No deal Brexit'.
+At Belle France we are taking steps to prepare for all outcomes including 'no-deal'.
 Many of you are worried about how it could affect your travel plans and are uncertain about what you can do to prepare.

 Belle France has been crafting authentically French holidays for over 30 years, working with and maintaining a close partnership with our neighbours across the channel.

 Whether you agree or disagree with the Brexit decision, all industries across Britain will have to adjust and travel is no exception.

 Following the UKs decision to leave the European Union and all subsequent political updates, we've pulled together these FAQs to help answer some questions you may have.